FoundationDB/fdb-document-layer/docs/architecture.md

 The Document Layer instance runs on the same host as the application instance.
-Each application instance is coupled with the local the Document Layer instance and only connects to it.
+Each application instance is coupled with the local Document Layer instance and only connects to it.
 This makes both security and service discovery easy.

 Application deployment needs to make sure, the Document Layer instances